avaragado/contentful-backup/README.md

 - Space metadata
 - Content type metadata

 It supports incremental backup of entries and assets, so you can run the app frequently to keep the backup "topped up".
+You can back up one or more spaces with a single run of the tool.

 **Files are deleted locally too.** When entries or assets are deleted from Contentful, `contentful-backup` removes the associated files from the local backup.
 To recover entries or assets accidentally deleted on Contentful, we recommend you use `contentful-backup` in conjunction with your favourite version control system.
 For example: run `contentful-backup`, then commit any changes made to git.
 (Some _mirror-my-disk-to-a-cloud_ services might work too, if they let you time travel and if they haven't silently crashed.)

 ## Caveats